ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 5. falls back to county- or state-centroid coordinates when no qualified entity survives.

 A three-parameter grid search on the 43 gold-standard grants selected the optimal confidence, bounding-box margin, and distance-gate values.
 This configuration attains a 94.3 km mean error—worse than both the Stanford NER pipeline and the county-centroid baseline.

-## 4.4 County-Centroid Baseline (H-4)

-Method H-4 provides a transparent deterministic floor.
-A regex extracts any Virginia county name (handling forms like "Henrico Co.", "City of Norfolk", etc.); if successful, the script returns the pre-computed TIGER/Line centroid of that county.
-When no county is detected it defaults to the geographic centre of Virginia (37.4316 °N, -78.6569 °W).
-On the 43-validation-grant set this logic produced 36 county-centroid predictions and 7 statewide-centroid fallbacks.
-Although trivial to implement and lightning-fast (<2 ms per deed), the approach yields a mean error of 80.3 km, serving mainly as a sanity check that more sophisticated pipelines clear with ease.

 ## One-shot Prompting (M-series)